 root as the username.

 At the subsequent password prompt, enter the root password you were sent via email.
-Most distributions will prompt you to enter the password twice, but some (like Fedora 27) will not.
+Most distributions prompt you to enter the password twice, but some (like Fedora 27) do not.

 Enter a new root password to replace the one that was emailed to you, then enter that same new password again.

 root in the Droplet console, which gives you access to the Droplet's SSH configuration.

 To enable password authentication on your Droplet, you need to modify a line in its SSH config file, which is

 vim.
 Find the line that reads

 PasswordAuthentication yes, then save and exit the file.

 Because the SSH daemon only reads its configuration files when it's first starting, you need to restart it for these changes to take effect.
 The command to do this depends on your operating system: